poupartfarms/poupartfarms.github.io/_posts/2017-02-08-the-responsibility-of-business-owners.md

 ---
 layout: post
 date: 2017-02-08
-title: "The Responsibility of Business Owners in the Questions of Extinction"
+title: "The Responsibility of Business Owners in the Questions of Human Extinction"
 comments: true
 categories: philosophy history
 author_name: Tammy Mackenzie